mroughan/latexFromExcel/README.md

 # Don't bother including empty citations.
 \\cite{\s*}|{}
 ```
+Unfortunately there doesn't seem to be an easy way to have
+backreferences like `$1` in the replacement string, which slightly
+reduces what you can do.

 The output from the processing can then be included into the document
 using the standard LaTeX `\input{<TableFile>}` command.